Careful use and disposal of home toxics is easy, keeps your home safe, and helps protect the Huron River!

 Improper disposal of home toxics contaminates ground and surface water, and jeopardizes drinking water supplies.

-Link to the Riversafe Homes survey, see more tips for your household and order the Washtenaw County Water Resources Riversafe Homes brochure and decal.
+Go to the RiverSafe Homes Survey, see more tips for your household and order the Washtenaw County Water Resources Riversafe Homes brochure and decal.

 Resources for River Friendly Home Care